 You will love this sauce.
 If you’re worried about all the calories then remember that a little bit goes a very long way.

 One teaspoon only has 31 calories and that’s all you need for a sandwich or to spread on these grilled lamb kabobs.

 Be sure to follow us on our social media accounts

 - 30 large garlic cloves, about 1 cup

 - 1 teaspoon salt

-- 3 cups oil, avocado, vegetable, canola, peanut or corn (do not use olive oil or sesame oil)
+- 3 cups neutral-flavored oil, avocado, grapeseed, or canola (do not use peanut, olive oil or sesame oil)

 - Add the garlic and salt in a food processor and puree until smooth, stopping several times to scrape down the sides.

 - With the motor running, slowly drizzle 1/2 cup of the oil through the opening in the lid in a thin stream.
 Then, with the motor still running, pour in a teaspoon of the lemon juice.
 The mixture will begin to thicken a little.